Azure/doAzureParallel/samples/package_management/custom/README.md

 ### Notes
 1) In order to build the custom packages' dependencies, we need to untar the R packages and build them within their directories.
 By default, we will build custom packages in the *$AZ_BATCH_NODE_SHARED_DIR/tmp* directory.
 2) By default, the custom package cluster configuration file will install any packages that are a *.tar.gz file in the file share.
-If users want to specify R packages, they must use change this line in the cluster configuration file.
+If users want to specify R packages, they must change this line in the cluster configuration file.

 Finds files that end with *.tar.gz in the current Azure File Share directory
 ``` json